 There are various ways to fight 149 PC charges in California depending on the facts of the case.
 Three of the most typical defense strategies include the following:

 - False allegations: Perhaps the officer was wrongfully accused by someone out of anger, revenge, or a plain misunderstanding.
 Just like people are frequently falsely accused of battery, so are cops.
-If the defense attorney can show that the defendant was a victim of false allegations, the charge may be dropped.
+If the California criminal defense attorney can show that the defendant was a victim of false allegations, the charge may be dropped.

 - Self-defense: Public officers are within their legal right to defend themselves if they face immediate bodily harm.
 If the defense attorney can show that the defendant was lawfully safeguarding his own physical safety or that of someone else, the case may be dismissed.